octokit/auth-app.js/README.md

         <code>object</code>
       </th>
       <td>
         The permissions granted to the access token.
 The permissions object includes the permission names and their access type.
-For a complete list of permissions and allowable values, see "[GitHub App permissions](https://developer.github.com/apps/building-github-apps/creating-github-apps-using-url-parameters/#github-app-permissions)."
+For a complete list of permissions and allowable values, see <a href="https://developer.github.com/apps/building-github-apps/creating-github-apps-using-url-parameters/#github-app-permissions">GitHub App permissions</a>.
       </td>
     </tr>
     <tr>